KyleAsaff/ForumBuddy/README.md

 ### HOW IT WORKS

 Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in Local Storage.
-The app uses background.js constantly scrape any specified message board to instantly find posts with your username mentioned.
+Forum Buddy uses background.js constantly scrape any specified message board to instantly find posts with your username mentioned.

 ### PROJECT STATUS